Is State Farm Hard to Deal With for Car Accidents With Injury Claims?

 If you have these factors, then State Farm is likely to take the case seriously, assign it to a seasoned adjuster and you should see offers that come in at the lower end of the expected verdict range.
 The personality and life experience of the adjuster and their familiarity with your lawyer can also make a big difference.
 As much as I hate to admit it, seasoned State Farm adjusters are usually pretty accurate identifying the low end of the verdict value range.
 Remember, why would they pay you the top end value of the verdict range if that is the worst thing that will happen to them.
 They may as well go try the case to a jury.

 If your case is a low impact claim, involved mostly chiropractic care, non-objective injuries or you have significant prior claims or medical issues, then the odds are you will need to litigate and try your case to verdict to get fair value.
 Keep in mind, there is no math formula for pain and suffering.
 Most dumb lawyers these days tell their clients that it is two times the medical bills.
 That is a gross generalization and is inaccurate.
-Chiropractic cases with $6,000 in bills may be worth $8-10,000 if there is good visible damage to the cars.
-Less, if the damage is an issue.
+Chiropractic cases with $6,000 in bills may be worth $8-10,000 if there is good visible damage to the cars; less, if the property damage is light.
 Conversely, a case with a real orthopedist and physical therapy and the same billing totals will be $3-4,000 higher in value.
 Why?
 It reflects the fact that juries respect physical therapists and MDs more than chiropractors with inflated bills.

 Ok, So My Lawyer Filed the Lawsuit, Now What?